michaela10c/connectome-fidelity/README.md

 Note: The mouse findings above are static-wiring results, real and informative on their own terms, but they don't independently complete Brunton's training-specific question the way the fly work's Experiment 5 does, since nothing in this pipeline is ever trained, on either the real or null side.

 Happy to go deeper on the mouse side separately if useful.

-Q: Your work (Kim & Choi 2026, Phys.
-Rev. E 113: 054406) shows PV self-inhibition specifically, not heterogeneity generally, is what stabilizes long-range SST projections in a spatially structured mean-field model of V1.
-Does that result transfer to a real, irregular, measured connectome at roughly 1/40th the scale, or would you expect it to break down in ways your framework predicts?

-## Logistical Questions

-**SfN:** Will you be at SfN in November?
-It would be great to connect there too, especially if the instability-analysis result and the mouse side have moved further along by then.

-**Brunton outreach:** I've actually been corresponding with Bing Wen Brunton since April, her Digital Sphinx finding is the whole motivation for this project.
-We got close to an actual call in early May but I had to reschedule for medical reasons, and despite a few follow-ups since, we haven't managed to connect live.
-I sent her the finished preprint in mid-June with no response yet.
-Would you have any advice on next steps, whether it's worth another follow-up, a different approach, or just patience given how these things go?

-**COSYNE:** You've been on the COSYNE program committee for the past three years, do you think this line of work, once the instability-analysis result is in and the mouse side has matured further, would be a good fit for a Cosyne submission?
-Curious what that community tends to value differently from SfN's broader audience.